SEGi University, University of Sunderland, UK

 This programme has been approved by the Engineering Accreditation Council (EAC).

-As graduates, you are expected to demonstrate the following outcomes:
+Programme Learning Outcomes: You are expected to demonstrate the following outcomes:

 - Engineering Knowledge – Apply knowledge of mathematics, science, engineering fundamentals and an engineering specialisation to the solution of complex engineering problems.